touno-io/gitlab-discovery/README.md

 # GitLab Discovery
 <p>
-GitLab Discovery is a standalone and continuous development app for GitLab built with [Electron](https://electron.atom.io/), [Vue.js](https://github.com/vuejs/vue/) and [NUIverse](https://gitlab.com/nuinalp/nuiverse) and licensed by the BSD 3-clause license.
+GitLab Discovery is a standalone and continuous development app for GitLab built with [NW.js](https://nwjs.io/), [Vue.js](https://github.com/vuejs/vue/), [NUIverse](https://gitlab.com/nuinalp/nuiverse), [TypeScript](https://typescriptlang.org/) and licensed by the BSD 3-clause license.
 We aim to create an amazing cross-platform desktop client to facilitate development and collaboration with GitLab services.
 <p>

 <p>